hyperledger/indy-hipe/text/connection-protocol/README.md

 # Tutorial
 [tutorial]: #tutorial

 We present the scenario in which Alice and Bob wish to communicate.
-The following interactions and messages that must be sent between them to establish a secure, persistent channel for communication:
+The following interactions and messages must be sent between them to establish a secure, persistent channel for communication:

 0. [Invitation to connect](#0-invitation) (optional; dependent on scenario as explained later)
 1. [Connection Request](#1-connection-request)